Wiredcraft/test-devops/README.md

 #### Task description

-You got a log file from production which is related to the user id.
+You got a log file from production which is related to the action id.
 It includes two parts:

 - first line `replaced` which is an array of user object.
 - second line `actionId` which is an int action id for the `replaced` users.